Resousse/cloudrun-stay-awake/README.md

 ## Purpose
 A Cloud Run GCP service stop after an idle period, this time cannot be forseen.
 As a result, the next request after the stop, will have a **cold start**, a delay of one or several seconds, Cloud Run takes to start a new container.
 One of the cheap solutions proposed by Guillaume (https://medium.com/google-cloud/3-solutions-to-mitigate-the-cold-starts-on-cloud-run-8c60f0ae7894) is to schedule an http call every minute to keep alive the service.
 However this solution is not accurate as the stop can occurs in less than a minute after the last request.
-And Cloud Scheduling can go under a minute.
+And Cloud Scheduling can't go under a minute.

 Another solutions is presented to trigger the stop signal (a SIGTERM signal) to self call the service to try to keep it alive.
 This is what this code is about.